mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 **Example outputs from the model**

 Once we've trained the model and implemented the sampling algorithm, we can generate new MNIST digits!
 (See Appendix for the code used to generate new images).
-Below, is an example of the model generating a "5".
-As we examine the image across timesteps, we see it succesfully transform noise into a clear image!
+Below, is an example of the model generating a "3".
+As we examine the image across timesteps of the reverse diffusion process, we see it being sucessfully transformed from noise into a clear image!

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_example_MNIST_reverse_diffusion_5.png" alt="drawing" width="650"/></center>

 <br>

-Here is a sample of hand-selected digits output by the model:
+Here is a sample of hand-selected images of digits output by the model:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_example_MNIST_all_digits.png" alt="drawing" width="800"/></center>

 <br>

-Note, the model also outputs many nonsensical images.
-While this may not be desirable, I find it interesting that the model has honed in on patterns that are "digit-like".
-These not-quite digits almost look like symbols from an alien language:
+The model also output many nonsensical images.
+While this may not be desirable, I find it interesting that the model honed in on patterns that are "digit-like".
+These not-quite digits look like symbols from an alien language:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_MNIST_examples_weird_symbols.png" alt="drawing" width="450"/></center>

 <br>

 A better model may output fewer of these nonsensical "digits"; however, I think this demonstrates how these generative models can be used for creative tasks.
-That is, the model succesfully fit "digit-like patterns", which in many cases led the model to produce discernable digits; however, in other cases, it produced nonsensical digits but that still look visually interesting (at least, to me) by assembling these patterns in new, interesting ways.
+That is, the model succesfully modeled "digit-like patterns", which in some cases led it to producing nonsensical digits that still look visually interesting (well, interesting to me at least).
+It did this by assembling these digit-like patterns in new, interesting ways.

 Resources
 ---------